-By nature, I am very optimistic and I spend time encouraging educators on a daily basis.
-I celebrate when student teachers get their first job, teachers get promoted to administrators, or administrators get moved to the central office.
+Naturally, I am very optimistic and I spend time encouraging educators on a daily basis.
+I celebrate when student teachers get their first job, teachers get promoted to administrators, administrators get moved to the central office.
 I hear wonderful stories where teachers love their profession and school.
 I also hear the reports of the difficulties and the challenges.

 Let’s examine a few issues:

 Loss of Teacher Autonomy.
-Doris Santoro, author of the book “Demoralized,” describes systemic pressures, such as top-down initiatives or punitive evaluation systems, which have diminished teacher autonomy.
-State Department of Education and School Districts must do a better job of addressing the culture and climate in our schools to impact the morale of their teachers.
-Constant turnover in districts and schools really impacts teachers as much as students.
+Doris Santoro, author of the book “Demoralized,” describes systemic pressures, such as top-down initiatives or punitive evaluation systems, which has diminished teacher autonomy.
+State Department of Educations and School Districts must do a better job of addressing the culture and climate in our schools to impact the morale of their teachers.
+Constant turnover in districts and schools really impact teachers, as much as students.
 In addition, there are ongoing and chronic conflicts between school boards, school leaders, and even educators.
-While change is always inevitable, staff and stakeholder participation is essential.
+While change is always inevitable, staff and stakeholder participation are essential.
 Too often there is little attempt to align culture, strategy, and structure in public education.
-If educators feel listened to, and their knowledge and experience are respected, there is a greater chance of success.
+If educators feel listened to, and their knowledge and experience are respected, there is greater chance of success.

-Together, salary, student discipline, school culture, and climate are driving teachers out of their profession.
+Together, salary, student discipline, along with school culture and climate are driving teachers out of their profession.
 These issues will impact the teacher labor market in ways in which it may not recover creating a shortage of highly qualified teachers in school districts across Tennessee.
 States and districts must track student discipline issues better.
-Research into why teachers leave teaching, including pressured or forced resignations, would be helpful for future retention issues.
-Novice and experienced teachers and administrators alike will deal with school leaders that are great, terrible, or somewhere in-between during their career.
+Research into why teachers leave teaching, including pressured or forced resignations would be helpful for future retention issues.
+Novice and experienced teachers and administrators alike will deal with school leaders that are great, terrible or somewhere in-between during their career.
+It's vital for the education of our students that we start giving teachers the support they need.
 Those are the stories I most like to hear.

 Executive Director of Professional Educators of Tennessee